alexhuang91/sp12/hw3/README.md

     * after form submitted if there is an error redirect to "edit_calendar" with params[:cal_id] set and params[:notice] set as "An error has occurred."
   * Input
     * params[:cal_id] - An identifier of the calendar
+    * If request.post?
+      * params[:calName] - new name of the calendar
+      * params[:calDescription] - new description of the calendar
   * Output
     * @calName - original name of the calendar
     * @calDescription - original description of the calendar